aspose-total/Aspose.Total-Products/total/en/python-net/conversion/wordml-to-ppsm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert WordML to PPSM?</h2>

+WordML is a markup language used to represent Microsoft Word documents.
+It is an XML-based format that is used to store documents in a structured format.
+It is used to store documents in a way that is easily readable by both humans and machines.
+On the other hand, PPSM is a file format used by Microsoft PowerPoint to store presentations.
+It is a binary file format that is used to store presentations in a way that is easily readable by both humans and machines.
+Converting WordML to PPSM is a useful way to make presentations more accessible and easier to share.

+<h2>How Aspose.Total Helps for WordML to PPSM Conversion?</h2>
-For a Python developer, who is trying to add a WORDML to PPSM conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert WORDML file to PDF.
-After that by using PowerPoint Python API [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/), save the created PDF into Presentation as a PPSM format.
+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats.
+It is a great tool for Python developers who are looking to add a WordML to PPSM conversion feature within their application.
+The process of conversion is mainly in two steps.
+Firstly, use Aspose.Words for Python via .NET API to convert the WordML file to PDF.
+After that, use PowerPoint Python API Aspose.Slides for Python via .NET to save the created PDF into Presentation as a PPSM format.
+This API is easy to use and provides a wide range of features that can help developers to automate the conversion process.
+It also provides a number of other features such as creating, editing, and converting presentations, as well as creating and manipulating charts, tables, and shapes.

 {{% /blocks/products/pf/feature-page-summary %}}